Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ## Features

 ### Nav Bar
 Nav Bar is a Bootstrap responsive container.

-### Hero Image

 ### Footer

 ## Technologies used.